Kong/docs.konghq.com/app/konnect/configure/servicehub/plugins.md

 * A **scoped** plugin applies configuration only to a specific service, route, or consumer.
-You can configure plugins on [services](/konnect/configure/servicehub/enable-service-plugin) and [routes](/konnect/configure/servicehub/enable-route-plugin) through ServiceHub, and on [consumers](/konnect/configure/runtime-manager/runtime-groups/manage-entities) through the Runtime Manager.
+You can configure plugins on [services](/konnect/configure/servicehub/enable-service-plugin) and [routes](/konnect/configure/servicehub/enable-route-plugin) through Service Hub, and on [consumers](/konnect/configure/runtime-manager/runtime-groups/manage-entities) through the Runtime Manager.